 “If you gave the property to the tenants in a clean condition, and you can prove that, then you can organise cleaners and deduct the cost from the tenant’s bond,” Jarrad said.

-“Usually the best approach is to first give the tenants two days to come back and clean, then get a professional if the job is not done properly.”
+“Usually, the best approach is first to give the tenants two days to come back and clean, then get a professional if the job is not done properly.”

 “A competent property manager would handle all this for you and more than pay for themselves,” he said.